SeymaHakan/superstore-sales-analysis/README.md

 # Superstore Sales Analysis

-Project Overview
+# Project Overview

-This project analyzes the Supermarket Sales dataset to uncover key insights into sales performance, regional trends, and profitability.
+This project analyzes the Superstore Sales dataset to uncover key insights about sales performance, regional trends, and profitability.
 The analysis includes data cleaning, exploratory data analysis (EDA), and interactive dashboard visualization.

 The goal is to transform raw sales data into actionable business insights that can support data-driven decision-making.

-Dataset
+# Dataset

 The dataset used in this project is the Supermarket Sales dataset, commonly used in business analytics and data visualization applications.